Saxxton/Bitcoin/README.md

-# Grading
+# Bitcoin
-This is a student grading system that I've done at the university using js, html and css
+A system that enables users to make fake transaction between eachother.
+This was made as a part of a school project using python